Gyoza – Lime Caramel Fish/Chicken Recipes

 1. Place sugar and water in a skillet over medium heat.
 Stir, then when it bubbles and the sugar is melted (it looks like caramel), add the rest of the ingredients except chicken.

-2. Stir, then put the Chicken/Fish/Tofu/Cauliflower into the pan
+2. Stir, then put the Chicken into the pan

 3. Adjust the heat to medium so it is simmering energetically.
 Not rapidly, not a slow simmer.

-4. Pan frying time for Chicken/Fish 5 mins each side, for Tofu & pre steamed Cauliflower 3-4 mins each side.
+4. Pan frying time for Chicken 5 mins each side.

-5. Once sauce and Chicken/Fish/Tofu/Cauliflower are brown, remove from heat.
+5. Once sauce and Chicken are brown, remove from heat.
 Grate some lime zest into the pan and then roll and squeeze in lime juice.

-6. Place Chicken/Fish/Tofu/Cauliflower on serving plates, spoon over the sauce.
+6. Place Chicken on serving plates, spoon over the sauce.

-8. Garnish with spring onion, chilli, coriander and lime juice and zest if using.
-Can be served with rice or noodle4
+7. Garnish with spring onion, chilli, coriander and lime juice and zest if using.
+Can be served with rice or noodles.

 Use the link above to explore the Food Sorcery favourite dessert recipes